oceans aware: inform, inspire, involve

 The ultimate solution to climate change is clear: we need to drastically reduce greenhouse gas emissions by replacing fossil fuel consumption with renewable energy.

 If all human emissions stopped today, the impact would be slow but steady: temperatures would continue to rise for a few decades as a result of the natural process whereby ocean currents bring excess heat stored in the deep ocean back to the surface.
 However, as soon as this excess heat is released to the atmosphere and is radiated out to space, the temperature would stabilize.
-Without further emissions or anthropogenic influence, natural processes would begin to remove excess carbon dioxide from the atmosphere and temperatures would gradually begin to decline.
+Without further emissions or anthropogenic influence, natural processes would begin to remove excess carbon dioxide from the atmosphere and temperatures would gradually begin to fall.

 Mitigation

 Proponents of geoengineering, a deliberate intervention in the climate system, see alternative ways forward.
 One branch of geoengineering involves solar radiation management, which aims to block solar radiation and bounce it back to space using reflective particles or aerosols introduced into the atmosphere.
-By reflecting sunlight the planet would cool and global warming would be reversed.
+By reflecting sunlight, the planet would cool and global warming would be reversed.
 The other branch, using ocean-based negative emission technologies, has set its sights on the ocean, using a variety of methods to directly remove or store CO2 or to increase phytoplankton growth.

 OceanNETs, an EU-funded project involving many European research and academic institutions, hosted at the GEOMAR Helmholtz Centre for Ocean Research Kiel, aims to determine to what extent, and under which conditions, the large-scale deployment of ocean-based negative emission technologies could mobilize the ocean in order to contribute to climate neutrality and the goals established in the Paris Agreement.